MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-radial-gauge-charts.md

 ![Screenshot of  Radial gauge.](media/power-bi-visualization-radial-gauge-charts/gauge_m.png)

 In this example, you're a car retailer tracking the sales team's average sales per month.
-The goal is 140 and represented by the needle.
+The needle represents a 140 cars sales goal.
 The minimum possible average sales is 0 and the maximum is 200.
 The blue shading shows that the team is averaging approximately 120 sales this month.
 Luckily, there's still another week to reach the goal.

 Watch Will show you how to create single metric visuals: gauges, cards, and KPIs.